-What help or advice is available for businesses?
+Is there any help or advice available for businesses?

 The government has extended the Coronavirus Job Retention Scheme (known as furlough) has been extended until 30 September 2021 to help businesses pay their employee’s salaries if their businesses are affected by coronavirus.
 You can find out more here.

 The government have withdrawn their work from home if you can guidance, but they are not expecting everyone to return to work immediately.
 They are recommending a gradual return to work.
 You should speak to your employer to find out if you are required to return to work following the changes.